Printing Terms

 The amount of data used to describe each colored dot on the computer screen.
 I.e. Monochrome is 1 bit deep.
 Grayscale is 8 bits deep.
 RGB is 24 bits deep.
 Images to be printed as CMYK separation should be 32 bits deep.

-Plano graphic
+Plano Graphic

-a method for printing ink onto paper, where the image sits on the same surface as the printing plate.
+A method for printing ink onto paper where the image sits on the same surface as the printing plate.
 The image area is greased to attract ink, while the rest of the plate attracts water and repels ink.
 As the paper is pressed onto the flat surface of the plate, it picks up ink from the greasy image areas and a small bit of water from blank areas.
 This is the printing process used in lithography and offset lithography.
 See also lithography, offset, plate, printing methods.

 Plate